ErenEmreK/create_subtitles/README.md

 ## Dependencies

 #### ffmpeg
-Whisper uses brilliant command-line tool [ffmpeg](https://ffmpeg.org/) in order to manipulate media files.
+Whisper uses the brilliant command-line tool [ffmpeg](https://ffmpeg.org/) in order to manipulate media files.
 You can install it via commands below in case you don't have already.
 Also keep in mind that you may need to add it to PATH afterwards.

 ```
 # on Ubuntu